IBM wants to open up the deep learning expertise bottleneck

 IBM incorporated deep learning tools into its Watson suite of AI technologies a few years ago, and has now amassed enough experience of fine-tuning the deep learning process that it has use it to train an AI to fine-tune the training of others.

 This fine tuning concerns the choice of “hyper-parameters” used in the AI training process.
-A deep learning expert will have an instinctive feel for what’s right for a particular task, allowing them to minimize the amount of computing resources needed to develop a model, whereas a beginner might be forced to plod through all possible combinations of parameters in order to find the right one.
+A deep learning expert will have an instinctive feel for what’s right for a particular task, allowing them to minimise the amount of computing resources needed to develop a model, whereas a beginner might be forced to plod through all possible combinations of parameters in order to find the right one.

 “Our job is to help you through the process by automated tuning, thereby narrowing the compute time and resources you might otherwise have used,” Puri said.

-This tuning process is part of IBM’s latest Watson Studio offering, Deep Learning as a Service, for which the company unveiled pricing on Tuesday.
+This tuning process is part of IBM’s latest Watson Studio offering, Deep Learning-as-a-Service, for which the company unveiled pricing on Tuesday.

 There are a three tiers, the first being a free one for businesses wanting to see how good IBM’s model-tuning AI is.

 The Enterprise (v2) plan is the most expensive, with a minimum spend of US$6,000 per month.
-This includes access to the environment for five authorized users and unlimited viewer collaborators, and 5,000 “capacity unit-hours.”
+This includes access to the environment for five authorised users and unlimited viewer collaborators, and 5,000 “capacity unit-hours.”
 (Additional hours are $0.50 each.)

-One capacity unit consists of two virtual CPUs with 8GB of RAM; bigger and smaller virtual server instances are availble, with a corresponding variation in their capacity unit cost.
+One capacity unit consists of two virtual CPUs with 8GB of RAM; bigger and smaller virtual server instances are available, with a corresponding variation in their capacity unit cost.

 While IBM’s goal is obviously to drive usage of its cloud AI tools -- making it cheaper and simpler to use makes it more likely that businesses will try it out -- the company is also making efforts to grow the overall market.